DETAILED ACTION

 Reference image 1

-In regards to claim 4, as best understood in light of previous 112 rejections, Hiscocks teaches a pin tumbler lock, including a lock core adapted to rotate inside a shell, the lock core including a body (119), one or more side bars (at least one of 126), a keyway (164), and tumbler pins (some of 122) located in bores in the body, the or each side bar being adapted in a projecting position to project from the outside of the lock core into a corresponding recess in the lock shell (such as in fig 4), and in a released position to be received into the core when a correctly coded key is inserted into the keyway and engages the tumbler pins (para 34), so that operatively the lock core can be rotated relative to the shell when the correctly coded key is inserted (paras 16-18), wherein the body includes a retention component (see reference image 1), separately formed and including engagement features (see reference image 1) to retain the or each side bar when it is/they are in the projecting position (at least as they retain 128, note fig 1) and wherein the retention component further includes one or more of said bores and corresponding additional tumbler pins (see reference image 1).
+In regards to claim 4, Hiscocks teaches a pin tumbler lock, including a lock core adapted to rotate inside a shell, the lock core including a body (119), one or more side bars (at least one of 126), a keyway (164), and tumbler pins (some of 122) located in bores in the body, each of the one or more side bars being adapted in a projecting position to project from the outside of the lock core into a corresponding recess in the lock shell (such as in fig 4), and in a released position to be received into the core when a correctly coded key is inserted into the keyway and engages the tumbler pins (para 34), so that operatively the lock core can be rotated relative to the shell when the correctly coded key is inserted (paras 16-18), wherein the lock core further includes a retention component (see reference image 1), separately formed from the body and including engagement features (see reference image 1) to retain each of the one or more side bars when it is/they are in the projecting position (at least as they retain 128, note fig 1) and wherein the retention component further includes one or more further bores and corresponding additional tumbler pins (see reference image 1) which must be operatively engaged by the correctly coded key in order for each of the one or more side bars to be received into the lock core (para 34).

 In regards to claim 6, Hiscocks teaches a pin tumbler lock according to claim 4 wherein the retention component is located within the body so that the bores in the retention component and the bores in the body are correctly aligned in line to permit operation of the tumbler pins by the correctly coded key (para 16).